 - By the time your Samoyed hits her first birthday, 1 meal every 24 hours is usually sufficient.

 - Sometimes adult Samoyeds might eat 2 smaller servings.
 It’s your job to learn your Samoyed’s eating habits.

-Samoyeds can easily adapt to small spaces, especially if they get sufficient exercise in a moderate sized yard.
-They do not do well if left alone for long periods of time.
-Samoyeds usually alarm bark, but then greet the stranger with a wagging tail and tongue.
+Samoyeds can easily adapt to small spaces, especially if they get sufficient exercise in a moderate-sized yard.
+They do not do well if left alone for long periods.
+Samoyeds usually alarm bark but then greet the stranger with a wagging tail and tongue.